SHSAT PREP

 When will my child take the SHSAT?

-Students will take the test in November.
+Exact dates are typically released in August.
+The SHSAT is usually administered in late October or early November for current 8th graders.
 If they are enrolled in a k-8 public school, they will take it on a school day.
 If they're enrolled in a k-12 or independent school, they will have the option to take the test on the weekend.

 Where will my child take the SHSAT?